 Joan’s gift towards the 100 Women Chair in Human Ecology is inspired by her appreciation for the breadth, quality, and continued growth of the School of Human Ecology.

 “I wanted to support the building.
-I’ve been a loyal supporter of the School since 1939 when I graduated,” said Kay Vaughan, who has given a deferred gift of stock to the School.
-“We decided that whatever we could do, we should do early on, to give other people the idea that they could do this too, she said.”
-Vaughan is one of several alums who are giving because they see the need for new facilities and hope their gift is a catalyst for others.
-Previously, Vaughan endowed the Vaughan Bascom Professorship in Women and Philanthropy, and her philanthropic vision has been an inspiration and encouragement to many.
+I’ve been a loyal supporter of the School since 1939 when I graduated,” said Kay Vaughan (BS 1939 Home Economics), who designated a deferred gift to the School of Human Ecology.
+“We decided that whatever we could do, we should do early on, to give other people the idea that they could do this too,” she said.
+Kay is one of several alumni who made gifts to the Human Ecology building campaign because they saw the need for new facilities and hoped their gift would be a catalyst for others – and indeed, it was.
+Previously, Kay endowed the Vaughan Bascom Professorship in Women and Philanthropy, and her philanthropic vision has been an inspiration and encouragement to many.

 Lorna Jorgenson Wendt

-Courageous, determined … words describing the role Lorna Jorgenson Wendt (’65 BM Music) had as a pioneer in the quest for equality before, during and after marriage.
-Having put her career on hold to raise children, manage a household and support her husband’s business endeavors, Lorna started a national discussion on fairness and equality in all relationships when her 32 year marriage ended and she publicly defended her role as an equal partner.
+Courageous, determined … words describing the role Lorna Jorgenson Wendt (1944-2016) (BM 1965 Music) had as a pioneer in the quest for equality before, during and after marriage.
+Having put her career on hold to raise children, manage a household and support her husband’s business endeavors, Lorna started a national discussion on fairness and equality in all relationships when her 32-year marriage ended and she publicly defended her role as an equal partner.
 Realizing there was a need to help others understand the many facets of equality, Lorna founded and led the Equality in Marriage Institute from 1998 until its closure in 2008.
-While issues of equality have defined her public persona, Lorna has had a lifelong commitment to many civic and nonprofit organizations, serving on the boards of Outward Bound International, the Stamford Symphony, and the Greenwich Chorale Society.
-Her service to the University of Wisconsin includes the School of Music advisory board and the Women’s Philanthropy Council.
-Her 100 Women gift launched the Money, Relationships and Equality (MORE) focus of the 4W (For Women, for Well-Being, for Wisconsin and for the World)
+While issues of equality defined her public persona, Lorna had a lifelong commitment to many civic and nonprofit organizations, serving on the boards of Outward Bound International, the Stamford Symphony, and the Greenwich Chorale Society.
+Her service to the University of Wisconsin included the School of Music advisory board and the Women’s Philanthropy Council.
+Her 100 Women gift launched the Money, Relationships and Equality (MORE) focus of the 4W Initiative (For Women, for Well-Being, for Wisconsin and for the World).

 Louise A. Young